andela-stuff/cp-defence/README.md

 # Checkpoint Defence

 This document provides a *framework* on which I build my checkpoint reviews for the fellows at Andela.
+This document applies to a very narrow subset of projects -  Javascript projects built with Node and React/Angular.

 ## System Functions